IRS Code 152, What Does Refund Information Mean On 2021/2022 Tax Topic?

 What it signifies simply is the fact that the refund is currently being processed.

-Your tax return could be accepted or rejected following the final review conducted by Internal Revenue Service.
+Your tax return could be accepted or rejected following the final review conducted by the Internal Revenue Service.
 Internal Revenue Service.

 WHY DOES MY REFUND SAY STILL BEING PROCESSED?